-Bruce Levine and Carl June of the Perelman School of Medicine are highlighted for their gene therapy research.
+Carl June and David Porter of the Perelman School of Medicine are cited for researching T-cell therapy for leukemia.

 Like animals, plants go through several stages of development before they reach maturity.
 It has long been thought that some of the transitions between these stages are triggered by changes in the nutritional status of the plant.